Acting Dean: Mark Mistur

 The School of Architecture offers a five-year Bachelor of Architecture degree.
 The Bachelor of Architecture is a professional degree accredited by the National Architecture Accrediting Board.
 Approximately 60 students are admitted directly into the program each year.

 As a professional school designed for those ready to begin serious architectural study in the first year, the School of Architecture’s admissions decisions are based on three criteria: overall academic excellence, creativity demonstrated through work in the arts and other areas, and maturity and personal motivation.
 The School encourages visiting the campus and the Greene Building, home of the School of Architecture, along with a faculty interview.
-Architecture candidates are asked to submit a creative portfolio with the application.
-Students with unusually strong academic profiles may be reviewed without the portfolio.
-Please note that such cases are exceptionally rare and that in all cases a portfolio is preferred.
+All undergraduate program applicants must also provide a portfolio.
 For portfolio requirements visit www.arch.rpi.edu/about_directions.htm.

 Students who have completed some architecture course work at other schools may apply for transfer to Rensselaer.
 Upon acceptance, transfer students are placed at an appropriate level in the professional program based on a review of their transcript, course descriptions, and work portfolio.